cyberw/aiolocust/README.md

 ## OTEL Native

 aiolocust uses OTel for metrics and exporting them into your own monitoring solution is very easy.
-The original Locust supported exporting OTtel traces/metrics as well, but it was "bolted on" and it still maintained its own quite complex metrics tracking.
+The original Locust supported exporting OTtel traces/metrics as well, but it was "bolted on" and it still maintains its own completely separate metrics tracking.

 ## High performance